TheLoggicalOne/BA_for_Solico/docs/weeks/week08.md

 - Is this food casuing cancer?
 - Should I change my diet, because of all of these medical studies?
 - DEAD FISH DON’T READ MINDS
+e
+## we need an overview of [scientific method](../concepts/scientific_method.md)

 ## From Reductio ad absurdum to Reductio ad unlikely
 - How can we prove a theory?
 - When we increase our beleife in a theory?
 - If our observation are consistent with the theory?
-- If negation of theory results in
+- If negation of theory results in contradiction?

 To confirm a theory, is it enough that our observation is consistent with that theory?
 ### Reductio ad absurdum
+To prove a theory $ T $ is true, we consider its negation, call it $ H_0 $
-1. Suppose the hypothesis H is true.
+1. Suppose the negation of target theory is true: $ H_0 $ is true.
-2. It follows from H that a certain fact F cannot be  the case.
+2. It follows from $ H_0 $ that a certain fact F cannot be  the case.
 3. But F is the case.
 4. Therefore, H is false.

+- basically, we show(deductively) that negation of our target theory is inconsistent with observations(facts)

 ### Reductio ad unlikely